-So, I guess I’m the “lifelong learner” type… I have a growing passion for data science, machine learning, statistics, math, physics, computer programming, philosophy, sociology, social psychology, communication, product management, growth hacking, photography, design, user experience (no particular order) and I’ve always wanted to invent stuff that could change the world.
+I guess I’m the generalist type… I have a growing passion for data science, machine learning, statistics, math, physics, computer programming, philosophy, sociology, social psychology, communication, product management, growth hacking, photography, design, user experience (no particular order) and I’ve always wanted to invent stuff that could change the world.

 Don’t worry, I know what you’re thinking… “here goes another Homo universalis…“, or how can someone be passionate about ALL those topics and still make a worthy contribution in his life.
 I’m definitely NOT the best at any of those topics taken individually, and there is always someone who knows more, I know that, but each of those topics, taken individually, was in my top #3 interests for at least 3 years.

-I think that if you are an autodidact (with a high IQ and hyper-focusing ability), who can dedicate enough time to a specific topic of interest, and if you do this for multiple related and non related topics at some point you’ll be able to connect the dots in an unpredictable new way, bringing highly valuable results.
+I think that if you are an autodidact who can dedicate enough time to a specific topic of interest, and if you do this for multiple related and non related topics at some point you’ll be able to connect the dots in an unpredictable new way, bringing highly valuable results.

-I am not against mastering a single topic of interest (also called specialization, considered to be the best way to go if you want to do something remarkable in a lifetime), but I think that this method is overused, abused and limited while the world needs an expert-generalist mind to solve some of its most important puzzles.
+I am not against mastering a single topic of interest (specialization) but I think that this method is highly overused, abused and limiting.

 I have a lot of admiration for people like Benjamin Franklin, Buckminster Fuller, Isaac Asimov, Howard Hughes, Blaise Pascal, Leonardo Da Vinci, Brian May, Richard Feynman, C.S.Lewis, Elon Musk, Thomas Edison, Steve Jobs, Walt Disney, Jeff Bezos, and Peter Thiel (no particular order).